Cats

 While dogs are made for a party and they are extrovert animals, a cat can most astutely be categorized as an introvert or a solitary reaper.

-This is why dogs know how to express love and loyalty, and they are thus known as “man’s best friends”, while cats are known as an animal that takes more and gives less.
+This is why dogs know how to express love and loyalty, and are known as “a man’s best friends”, while cats are known as an animal that takes more and gives less.

 Wrong!